samuelalvin/pie-chart-in-angular2/README.md

 npm run d3-typings
 npm start
 ```
-You can also see the app on [this Plunker](https://plnkr.co/edit/EoOdyCFGZZVHAFhYRA18?p=preview)
+You can also see the app live on [this Plunker](https://embed.plnkr.co/EoOdyCFGZZVHAFhYRA18/)